-The Delhi Declaration
+The Delhi Declaration for a Just and Equitable Internet

 The Internet has become a vitally important social infrastructure that profoundly impacts our societies.
 We are all citizens of an Internet-mediated world whether as the minority who uses it or the majority who does not.
 In this, our world, the Internet must advance human rights and social justice.
 Internet governance must be truly democratic.